charlestang/better-extended-live-archive/readme.txt

 == Changelog ==
 = 1.0 =
-* All the code be rewritten.
+* Rewrite all the code of the plugin, use the MVC to redesign it.

 = 0.80 =
 * Remove the version check in the admin page, you can use WP Plugin directory now.